 Once you have achieved external noise limiting, continuing to increase signal levels is just making an overload situation more likely.
 Most SDR receivers have an input overload warning which can be triggered by frequencies many MHz away from where you are listening.
-Many (but not all) SDR receivers have input filters that help, and so does Aziloop.
-See the section on the Band panel.
+Many (but not all) SDR receivers have input filters that may help, and so does Aziloop.
+See Section 2.3 Band panel.